mufazhd/youtubedlbot/README.md

 # YouTube-Downloader

-A simple YouTube downloader bot with permenent thumbnail support
+A Simple YouTube Downloader Bot With Permenent Thumbnail Support

 # Deploy To Heroku